amirouche/guile-arew/README.md

 `DOCUMENTATION_FILES` inside the `Makefile`.
 To build the documentation you will need `pandoc`, `latex` and to run `make doc`.

-When you add a test file, don't forget to add it to `TESTS_FILES` inside `Makefile`.
 To run the tests use `make check`.

 ### Table of Content